Banco del Mutuo Soccorso: History

 The 1980s saw Banco's musical direction change towards lighter pop and shorter songs, producing some hits.
 This is due to the limited success they had abroad with their albums with English lyrics (also due to the shutdown of Manticore in 1977), which led to the decision to exploit Di Giacomo's remarkable vocal gifts with more marketable songs.
-Gianni Nocenzi left the band for a solo career.
-Other members came and went.
+Gianni Nocenzi left the band to pursue a solo career, while other members came and went.

 In the 1990s and now back to using the longer name, they started playing their 1970s material again.
 They performed unplugged versions of their songs live and re-recorded their first albums.
 New material was also produced.

 On 21 February 2014, Francesco di Giacomo died in a car accident, in Zagarolo, at the age of 66.

 On 3 October 2015, the band guitarist Rodolfo Maltese died too after a long battle with cancer.

 In September 2016 some Italian newspapers claimed that the band has taken on Tony D'Alessio, best known from the Italian edition of X-Factor, as the new lead singer.

 On 13 January 2019, a press release announced that a new album, Transiberiana, would be released in April.
-It was their first new release after Nudo, which was published on 1997.
+It was their first new release after Nudo, which was published in 1997.

 On July 20, 2022 the band's official Facebook page announces the release of the single "Cadere o Volare" for July 22, which anticipates the release of the album Orlando: Le Forme dell'Amore, a concept album on the chivalrous poem Orlando Furioso by Ludovico Ariosto, for 23 September.
-On September 6 "La Pianura Rossa" is released, the second single that anticipates the release of the album.
+On September 6 "La Pianura Rossa" was released, the second single that teased the release of the album.

-Today, the band continues to play live.
+Today, the band continues to play live concerts.